tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

+Cleanup: SolarisFileSystem is always for 5.11 and up.

 Cleanup: no need for -lposix4 and -lrt.

 Cleanup: more dtrace fixes.